 NOC Code: 1242 - **Wage data rounded down to the nearest dollar.
 Local (or regional) income may vary.
-Last updated on Dec.
-15, 2019.
+Last updated in May, 2021.

 Are you interested in pursuing a career in the legal field?
 If you’re looking to play a vital role in supporting lawyers in their day-to-day tasks and responsibilities, then the Legal Assistant program is exactly what you need to get you there.

 You will be taught how to assist lawyers with completing research, drafting deeds, wills, affidavits, and briefs, as well as overseeing databases and looking into case facts.
 Courses such as Family Law, Legal Research and Writing, Debtor/Creditor and Real Estate Law will equip you with the skills needed for a strong foundation in the legal industry.

 Students enrolled in the program receive:

 One-one-one career assistance

 Microsoft Office and Windows are included in the tuition costs.

 This course is designed to give students a basic understanding of communication skills in the business environments.
 Focus will be placed on both written and spoken communications.
 Students will review the basic writing process with emphasis on the mechanics of writing.
 They will also learn the importance of effective spoken communication, deliver an oral presentation, and participate in a mock meeting.